As for the menfolk, their high-hat towers of felt beg to be punctured.

 “The town is overrun with midget militias, a few participants, inevitably, hooligans.
 A female abroad in her smart chapeau risks the arrangement of feathers and ribbons torn away by a bad apple William Tell.
 As for the menfolk, their towers of felt beg to be punctured.
 To don a fine bonnet is to ask for trouble.
 The beret is widely adopted, I shall certainly feel right at home.3 The milliners are furious; their livelihood suffers horrifically.
 Their guild pushed hard for your hire.

 “On the other hand, the manufacture of long bows – a dying craft, on its last legs everywhere – has, locally, a magnificent revival.
-The remaining practitioners of that ancient industry lobbied heavily against your application.
-I take that as quite a tribute to you.
+The remaining practitioners of that ancient industry lobbied heavily against you.
+I take that as quite a tribute.

 “I learned all this while you were schmoozing the Freifrau.
 What have you discovered, except for she employs a superb cook?
 That sea bass, yum-yum-yummy.”